Bad, Good, & Excellent Credit Score Ranges 2019

 Credit reporting agencies look at this factor because asking for new credit indicates that you could be having money problems.
 That means hard credit checks will lower your score.
 These checks won’t damage your score much though.

 Additionally, credit reporting agencies know that it’s important to shop around for the best deal.
 Therefore, multiple inquiries for the same kind of credit product are counted as one check for your score.
 That means you can apply for a car loan, for example, from 6 different lenders.
 Each lender will check your credit report.
 However, the credit reporting agencies will only factor 1 check into your score.
 That allows you to compare rates so that you get the best deal.
+We talk about this more in our article titled “What Credit Score is Needed to Buy a Car“.

 Finally, 10% of your credit report is defined by your mix of credit accounts.
 Reporting agencies want to see that you can handle different kinds of credit and loan products.
 That means having different kinds of loans and lines of credit will boost your score, so long as you’re making on-time payments.
 After all, there’s a clear difference between paying a credit card on time and paying a mortgage.
 Showing that you can handle different types of credit products shows that you’re a lower risk for default.